mustafa-sayyed/Advanced-Discord-Bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
 about: Suggest an enhancement or a new idea for the project
-title: '[FEATURE] <describe feature>'
+title: "[FEATURE] <describe feature>"
-labels: 'enhancement', 'idea'
+labels: enhancement, idea
-assignees: ''
+assignees: ""
 ---

 ## ✨ Is your feature request related to a problem?